The Link Between Addiction and Childhood Trauma

 Initial questions to consider

-What's the long-term impact on a child when a caregiver tells him or her 'you will never be good enough'?
-What's the impact on a child when a caregiver constantly pushes the child away?
+What’s the long-term impact on a child when a caregiver tells them ‘you will never be good enough’?
+What’s the impact on a child when a caregiver constantly pushes the child away?
 What are the belief systems that are created when a child experiences this cruel treatment over many years?

 If you’ve ever worked as a therapist, then you will know people affected by childhood trauma carry beliefs and fears attached to this trauma well into your forties and fifties.
 The victims of childhood trauma are often still waiting for somebody to tell them that they love them.
 These victims store negative information they are told in childhood then carry it into the adult world.
 Their bodies may have changed, but the child inside their mind has remained.